TehMaxwell/tehmaxwell.github.io/_posts/2020-07-20-Some_Catching_Up_To_Do.md

 <br/>

 **What’s it going to be like living in a big city?** => That more comes down to personal preference, but it's certainly not something to be intimidated by.
 The brilliant thing about cities is that there are always loads of things to experience and get involved in.
 You will always be able to find a group of people with similar interests.
 Ultimately, living in a city cannot be described as boring.
-However, if can be difficult to find areas of quiet and get away from the busy schedule of every day life.
+However, it can be difficult to find areas of quiet and get away from the busy schedule of every day life.
 This means it can be harder to find time to rest and recuperate.
 This is where Sheffield is particularly great as the Peak District is only a short train journey or bus ride away!

 <br/>